FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

   client.on_message = on_message
   client.connect(<IP Adress>, <Port Number>, <Keep Alive Time>)

 The publisher is the sender of messages to the broker.
-In our example, the publisher will send the sensor information from the ZumLink IPR to a broker on the same radio.
+In this first example, the publisher will send the sensor information from the ZumLink IPR to a broker on the same radio.
 Then a subscriber on a separate radio will pick up that data by connecting to the broker.
 These are the main built in functions this project will use for a publisher client:

 .. code-block:: python